Exclusive: 'They're Screaming For Help.' Migrant Children's Drawings Depict Life Under Trump Admin's Remain in Mexico Policy

 “America, where they didn’t let me in,” writes 11-year-old Jose from Honduras in Spanish next to a picture of mountains and trees on a canvas in blue, green and brown colors.
 He also drew a river — the Rio Grande that separates him from Brownsville, Texas, where his family hopes to claim asylum.
 “La tierra prometida,” he writes.
 “The promised land.”

 Jose is one of at least 1,450 migrants who are living in a tent encampment on the streets of Matamoros, a city in the Mexican state of Tamaulipas, as a result of the Trump Administration’s “Remain in Mexico” policy.
-Dozens of children in Matamoros drew their experiences as part of a form of art therapy, photos of which were provided exclusively to TIME by Dr. Belinda Arriaga, an associate professor at the University of San Francisco who specializes in child trauma and Latino mental health.
+Dozens of children in Matamoros drew their experiences as part of an art project, photos of which were provided exclusively to TIME by Dr. Belinda Arriaga, an associate professor at the University of San Francisco who specializes in child trauma and Latino mental health.
 She traveled to Matamoros Oct.
 19-25 as part of a group of volunteers who provided aid and psychological care to migrant children and their families.

 The six drawings depict family members separated by the Rio Grande, children inside cages and images of America.
 In one photo, a drawing by 9-year-old Genesis depicts crocodiles in a river near a vehicle she labelled “Policía.”
 Her family, in tears, are standing in Mexico, while her tía, or aunt, cries for them in the U.S. “Quiero irme de aquí porque no puedo ser felíz y no puedo dormir,” she has written on the drawing.
 “I want to leave from here because I can’t be happy and I can’t sleep.”